 We meet again, Fannie, my foe.

 I saw her again about a week later in Dubrovnik.
 This time she was with a small group and all of them had cameras and were taking photos of one another.
-I tried to get close so eves drop. but the conversation was mostly about posing and posting pictures on Instagram.
-Nothing terribly interesting to report, but it kinda confirmed my suspicion that the bell tower photo wasn’t just meant to be a nice pic for her Granmie (insert obvious joke about human Gram versus social media ‘gram)
+I tried to get close so I could eves drop, but the conversation was mostly about posing and posting pictures on Instagram.
+Nothing terribly interesting to report, but it kinda confirmed my suspicion that the bell tower photo wasn’t just meant to be a nice pic for her Instagram.

 I know I’ve qualified a lot of my opinions within the post itself, and they are just that – my opinions.
 There are schools of thought that say the onus is more heavily on the consumer to do their research and make their own decisions.
-I agree with the fact that consumers of online content should be careful and take advice or inspiration with a grain of salt… but I also recognize that seeing someone you respect and look up to do something, can be pretty damn blinding.
-If she had just gone out to sit on the ledge to enjoy the sunset, or had taken a photo on far outer side of the window (they were deep windows and the outer edge was a respectable distance from the edge) I would not have gotten nearly as lit up about it.
+I agree that consumers of online content should be careful and take advice or inspiration with a grain of salt… but I also recognize that seeing someone you respect and look up to do something, can be pretty damn blinding.
+If she had just gone out to sit on the ledge to enjoy the sunset, or had taken a photo on far outer side of the window (that’s more aligned with what the German girls were doing – they were deep windows and the outer edge was a respectable distance from the edge) I would not have gotten nearly as lit up about it.

 Here are a few resources if you’re looking for things to do in Split!

 - Amazing Day Trips from Split, Croatia by Diana’s Healthy Living

 - 20 Incredible Things to do in Split, Croatia by Taylor’s Tracks